-Sabah and Sarawak, before they became a part of the Federation of Malayia in 1963 had an existence and drevelopment which was quite different from that of the mainland.
-In 1841, James Brooke, an English adventurer obtained the territory of Sarawak from the Sultan of Brunei and by 1846 was acknowledged as a Raja of Sarawak.
+Sabah and Sarawak, before they became a part of the Federation of Malaysia in 1963 had an existence and development which was quite different from that of the mainland, In 1841, James Brooke, an English adventurer obtained the territory of Sarawak from the Sultan of Brunei and by 1846 was acknowledged as a Raja of Sarawak.
 Subsequently the white Rajahs of Sarawak (as they were called) received British recognition and protection.
-In North Bornee (now known as Sabah) a group of British subjects obtained a lease of territory from the Sultan of Brunei and in 1882 the territory was taken over by the British North Bornee Orapay (Chartered) under Alfred Dent, and it came under British protection.
-After the Japanese Occupation, the two territorise were taken over as British colonies and in 1963, along with Singapore. were merged to form the Federation of Malaysia, Initially there were adverse reactions to joining the federation but the realization that the British were disengaging themselves from the Borneo territories along with the special concessions held out to Sabah and Sarawak brought about an acceptance of the Federation.
-42 Sabah and Sarawak were given autonomy with regard to immigration, labour and educational policies, and special provisions for elections, iddicinary and public services.
-English was to be accepted as the official language till the State legislatures decided otherwise, indigenous peoples of Sabah and Sarawak were given special privileges similar to the ones granted to Malays in West Malaysia, and the two states were granted federal revenue for economic development.43
+In North Borneo (now known as Sabah) a group of British subjects obtained a lease of territory from the Sultan of Brunei and in 1882 the territory was taken over by the British North Borneo Company (Chartered) under Alfred Dent, and it came under British protection.
+After the Japanese Occupation, the two territories were taken over as British colonies and in 1963, along with Singapore. were merged to form the Federation of Malaysia.
+Initially there were adverse reactions to joining the federation but the realization that the British were disengaging themselves from the Borneo territories along with the special concessions held out to Sabah and Sarawak brought about an acceptance of the Federation.
+4° Sabah and Sarawak were given autonomy with regard to immigration, labour and educational policies, and special provisions for elections, judiciary and public services.
+English was to be accepted as the official language till the State legislatures decided otherwise, indigenous peoples of Sabah and Sarawak were given special privileges similar to the ones granted to Malays in West Malaysia, and the two states were granted federal revenue for economic development 43

-The pattern of population in Shah and Sarawak is much more complex than that of West Malaysia.
-The situation is complicated by the presence of indigenous tribes in Sahah and Sarawak, many of whom are non-Malay and non-Muslim.
+The pattern of population in Sabah and Sarawak is much more complex than that of West Malaysia.
+The situation is complicated by the presence of indigenous tribes in Sabah and Sarawak, many of whom are non-Malay and non-Muslim.
 Therefore the "Bumiputra" connotation in East Malaysia is very different from the Bumiputra (Malay-Muslim) connotation in West Malaysia.
-Language, race and religion di not act as a common dividing factor between the ethnic communities as they did in West Malaysia.
-Bahasa Malaysia is more widespread in Sabah than in Sarawak.
+Language, race and religion did not act as a common dividing factor between the ethnic communities as they did in West Malaysia.
+Bahasa Malaysia is more widespread in Sabah than in Sarawak Islam is also more widesoread in Sabah than in Sarawak.

 The ethnography of Sabah and Sarawak is variegated and significant.
-According to the 1970 census figures in Sabah, the Kadazans were 28.2 per cent of the population (183,574), Murut were 4.7 per cent (30,908), Bajau 11.9 per cent (17,756), Malay 2.8 per cent (18,244), insee 21.3 per cent (138,518), other indigenous 19.4 per cent (126,274) and other 11.7 per cent (76,037).
-In Sarawak, the Maleys were 20.1 per cent (178,188), Sea Dayak 30.8 per cent (273,889), Melanau 5.9 per cent (52,293), Land Dayak 9.4 per cent (63,313), Chinese 27.0 per cent (52,293), and Dayak 9.4 per cent (63,528) and others 1.1 per cent (52,194,44
+According to the 1970 census figures in Sabah, the Kadazans were 28.2 per cent of the population (183,574), Mourt were 4.7 per cent (30,908), Bajau 11.9 per cent (77,755), Malay 2.8 per cent (18,244), insee 21.3 per cent (183,518), other indigenous 19.4 per cent (126,274) and other 11.7 per cent (76,037).
+In Sarawak, the Malays were 20.1 per cent (178,188), Sea Dayak 30.8 per cent (273,889), Melanau 5.9 per cent (82,293), Land Dayak 9.4 per cent (83,130), Chinese 27.0 per cent (239,569), other indigenous 5.7 per cent (50,528) and others 1.1 per cent (9,512)4.